Why learning to sing can feel so hard

 You have to build the instrument, and train it to respond precisely in real time, while having no access to its moving parts.

-The level of precision required is extreme.
+You can’t see it, touch it, or directly manipulate it.
+Moreover, the level of precision required is extreme.
 You need to coordinate several muscle systems, simultaneously and precisely, across a wide range of intensities.

 Most people never need that kind of motor control in their daily life.
 That’s why it feels so alien at first.

-To make a simple vocal sound like “ah” on pitch at full volume with strong tone and clear projection — without pushing, tightening or over-modifying — requires coordinated control of the chest wall, the abdominal wall, the diaphragm, the vocal folds, the false folds, the aryepiglottic sphincter, the tongue root, the middle tongue, the tip of the tongue, the jaw, the lips, the nasal passages, the soft palate, the hard palate, the larynx, and the pharynx — all at once.
+To make a simple vocal sound on pitch at full volume with strong tone and clear projection — without pushing, tightening or over-modifying — requires coordinated control of the chest wall, the abdominal wall, the diaphragm, the vocal folds, the false folds, the aryepiglottic sphincter, the tongue root, the middle tongue, the tip of the tongue, the jaw, the lips, the nasal passages, the soft palate, the hard palate, the larynx, and the pharynx — all at once.

 It’s not just a matter of “opening your mouth and singing.”
 That might work for speech.
 It’s not enough for singing — not if you want to sound clear, powerful, or controlled across range.